 Not breaking down in water and being highly absorbent—these 2 factors can cause paper towels to clog your plumbing.

 If the above items are too far down your plumbing, a flange plunger or toilet auger won’t save you.
-You’ll need to call a professional plumber to help you out.
+You’ll need to call a local plumber to provide you with expert drain cleaning.

 Mr. Plumber serves the plumbign needs of metro Atlanta homes and businesses.
 Need a plumber?
 Schedule an appointment now.